Wolfoo

-Wolfoo is a Vietnamese preschool animated web series produced and created by SConnect.
-It has been criticised by Entertainment One due to claimed visual similarity to Peppa Pig.
+Wolfoo is a Vietnamese preschool animated web series produced and created by SConnect and WOA Network.
 Wolfoo was released on August 23, 2018.
+In 2026, SConnect lost a copyright battle against Hasbro due to its similarity to Peppa Pig, and was ordered to remove its Wolfoo videos from all platforms.
+Evidence was found that the series used audio excerpts from Peppa Pig.

 Overview

-The show follows Wolfoo, an anthropomorphic 5-year-old wolf who lives in a small American-styled village with his parents and sisters, Lucy and Jenny, along with his three best friends, Pando, Kat & Zino.
+The show follows Wolfoo, an anthropomorphic 5-year-old wolf who lives in a small American-styled village with his parents and sisters, Lucy and Jenny, along with his three best friends, Pando, Kat and Bufo.
+Wolfoo also has other friends.